Analysing spatiotemporal instabilities in magneto-optical traps with the tools of turbulence theory: Introduction

-Fluid properties of the nonlinear light systems and the Bose-Einstein condensates (BEC) have been noticed and scrutinised over the past two or three decades.
+Fluid properties of nonlinear light systems and Bose-Einstein condensates (BEC) have been noticed and scrutinized over the past two or three decades.
 These studies have been particularly well advanced for systems described by the Gross-Pitaevskii (nonlinear Sch\"odinger) equation for which the Madelung transformation (the amplitude-phase decomposition of the complex field) allows to bring this equation to the fluid mass and momentum conservation form.
-Among these studies, works devoted to turbulence in optical and BEC systems~\cite{Bagnato, Anderson} are most interesting and important.
+Among these studies, works devoted to turbulence in optical~\cite{Dyachenko1992} and BEC systems~\cite{Bagnato2009, Anderson2013} are most interesting and important.

-However, there are also optical systems, which clearly exhibit turbulent behaviour, but their dynamical equations are not fully known or too complicated to be analysed directly mathematically or even numerically.
-Yet, as we will show in this Letter using the example of a magneto-optical trap (MOT) experiment, a lot can be said about such systems using the standard characterizations from the turbulence theory.
+However, there are also optical systems which seem to exhibit turbulent behaviors, but whose dynamical equations are not fully known or too complicated to be analyzed analytically or even numerically.
+Yet, as we will show in this work in the case of a magneto-optical trap (MOT), a lot can be said about such systems using the standard characterizations from the turbulence theory.

-In this Letter, we will analyze the data obtained in an unstable MOT experiment described further below in the text.
-Unstable MOTs have been studied in various groups~\cite{Wilkowski2000, diStefano2003, Labeyrie2006, Kim2006, Romain2016, Gaudesius2020, Gaudesius2021, Giampaoli2021} and with different approaches, ranging from atomic physics~\cite{Pohl2006}, non linear dynamics~\cite{Stefano2004} to plasma physics~\cite{Mendonca2008} and astrophysics~\cite{Mendonca2012}.
-The goal is to study the experimental images using methods from the field of turbulence.
-These images at hand visually differ from each other in being more or less turbulent, as well as approximately statistically homogeneous and/or isotropic.
-We stress that images that are visually non-turbulent may, in reality, correspond to small-scale turbulent fluctuations masked by presence of a strong mean large-scale background.
-Thus, a quantitative tool is needed to be able to distinguish between various turbulent, laminar and transitional states.

-In turbulence one distinguishes the scale-invariant ``mean field" behaviour, usually associated with the Kolmogorov-Obukhov-Corrsin (KOC) theory~\cite{Kolmogorov,Obukhov,Corrsin}, and intermittency that is seen in deviations from the KOC scaling in high-order structure functions (see below) which are sensitive to presence of coherent quasi-singular structures, such as e.g. shocks, sharp peaks, solitons etc. Presence of a large-scale mean motion is also a factor that alters the behaviour of small-scale turbulence in a substantial way.
-We will compare the MOT data with the scalings expected for smooth/laminar fields, KOC turbulence, shocks and features arising when projecting 2D surfaces in 3D space onto a 2D plane.

-Note that our analysis in purely formal, because we do not use the underlying dynamical equations, and we are not exploring the underlying physics leading to the MOT dynamics under consideration.
-However, even tough similarities between the obtained scalings with the considered reference theories might be coincidental, we will see that the results of our analysis are strongly correlated with visual differences observed in the MOT images.